 Features and Provisions of article 15 are;

-The Article 15 states that the state shall not discriminate against any citizen on grounds only of race, religion, caste, sex and place of birth.
+Article 15 states that the state shall not discriminate against any citizen on grounds only of race, religion, caste, sex, and place of birth.

-The world "discrimination" refers to make an adverse distinctions with regard to or to distinguish un-favourable from other while the term 'only' means that discrimination can be done on the basis of other grounds.
+The world "discrimination" refers to make adverse distinctions with regard to or to distinguish un-favourable from others while the term 'only' means that discrimination can be done on the basis of other grounds.

-Te second provision of the article 15 says that no citizen shall be subjected to any disability, liability,, restriction or condition on grounds of any religion, caste, race, sex, place of birth with regard to;
+The second provision of the article 15 says that no citizen shall be subjected to any disability, liability, restriction or condition on grounds of any religion, caste, race, sex, place of birth with regard to;

 i.
-Access to shops, public restaurants, hotels and place of public entertainments.
+Access to shops, public restaurants, hotels, and places of public entertainment.

 ii.
-The use of wells, tanks, bathing Ghats, roads and places of public resorts maintained wholly or partly by state fund or dedicated to use of general public.
+The use of wells, tanks, bathing Ghats, roads, and places of public resorts maintained wholly or partly by state funds or dedicated to the use of the general public.

-Worth to mention that this provision prohibits the discrimination by both state and private individuals while the former provision prohibits discrimination only by the state.
+Worth mentioning that this provision prohibits discrimination by both state and private individuals while the former provision prohibits discrimination only by the state.

 a.
 The state is permitted to make any special provisions to women and children.